 Custom Topologies

 As discussed above in order for the Compute Engine to be able to produce results it needs to know the topology of the infrastructure.
-The topology provides ARGO with the information of what are the service endpoints available at a site for a given VO, how this service endpoints can be grouped into Service Flavors and how the sites can be grouped together to create VOs or NGIs.
+The topology provides ARGO with the information of what are the service endpoints available at a site for a given VO, how this service endpoints can be grouped into Service Flavours and how the sites can be grouped together to create VOs or NGIs.
 In principle, ARGO could use any type of source that can provide this information.
 By default ARGO ships with connectors for the GOCDB, the TOP-BDII and the GridMON.
 The topology connectors can be configured to periodically retrieve topology information without overwriting the previously retrieved information.
-This allows ARGO to be able to go back in time and recompute A/R for specific periods in the past.
+This allows ARGO to be able to go back in time and re-compute A/R for specific periods in the past.

 Downtimes